 Fortified, I then pressed onward with the entire Neapolitan volumes written by the hauntingly hard-to-read, hard-to-put-down, hard-to forget Elena Ferrante whose work I now admire immensely.

 But since Spock hasn’t read (and never will read) Knausgaard, this is a debate that would prove futile.
-But, seriously, many people do want to read this.
+But, as it happens, many people do want to read this.
 It speaks to them.

 Respected novelist Zadie Smith famously announced that she needed the new Knausgaard volume “like crack.”